 Over one trillion dollars in obsolete equipment and parts are currently sitting on the shelves of manufacturing facilities in the US.
 This is the result of poor inventory management.
 The energy used to store outdated parts “just in case” can be huge.
 The cost of this wasted energy can be up to 5% of the part’s value every year.
 For example, if your facility purchased a motor for $5,000, which sits in the storeroom unused for one year, the energy cost of storing that motor is $250.
-Multiply that by dozens or hundreds of unused parts and you start to see the issue!
-Then there’s disposal— spare inventory also has to be either recycled or scrapped, and a huge amount of energy is used disposing of obsolete inventory every year.
+Multiply that by dozens or hundreds of unused parts, and you start to see the issue.
+Then there’s disposal—spare inventory also has to be either recycled or scrapped, and a huge amount of energy is used to dispose of obsolete inventory every year.

 A great preventive maintenance routine is crucial to keeping assets in the best shape possible for as long as possible, which will reduce energy use and costs.
 Conduct regular checks of important equipment to identify problems and correct them before they become larger and reduce an asset’s ability to function efficiently.
 It’s also important to build a preventive maintenance strategy on data.
 Solid data can help facilities determine the most efficient way to maintain assets and when to replace equipment with more energy-efficient models.
 Maintenance software is one way to create a solid preventive maintenance strategy and achieve peak asset efficiency through automated scheduling, work orders, notifications and more.

 Using maintenance software to automate work orders can help standardize tasks and make it easy to reduce energy use in small, but impactful ways.
-Daily work orders can be set-up to remind users of energy saving tasks.
-This can include putting equipment on energy saving modes or turning up the temperature on air conditioning units.
+Daily work orders can be set up to remind users of energy-saving tasks.
+This can include putting equipment in energy-saving modes or turning up the temperature on air conditioning units.
 Software also eliminates the need for paperwork which lowers your environmental footprint and the associated costs.
-Finally, digital work orders often include an option to attach standard checklists to frequent PMs and repairs.
+Finally, digital work orders often include an option to attach a standard checklist to frequent PMs and repairs.
 This ensures that maintenance is done correctly and equipment functions as efficiently as possible.

 Getting a firm handle on inventory can help facilities stop wasting energy and cut costs.
 Storing inventory requires energy, which means when fewer unnecessary parts are stored, energy consumption drops.
 In order to be efficient with inventory space, it’s crucial to collect data, run regular reports on usage and establish baselines and cycle counts.
 From these results, maintenance teams can identify the best way to use and order spare parts.
 Maintenance software, like a CMMS, can be used to track these KPIs in a central database, which makes reporting easier.
 Software can also automate inventory purchasing based on these reports.
 The result is a more efficient inventory system, which saves energy and money.